dseeni/TechArtDemos/README.md

 ![](./DemoExamples/UnBevelSteps.jpg)

-**Unbevel can be summarized in these 10 steps:**
+#### Unbevel can be summarized in these 10 steps:
 <ul>
 <li>1.
-User Selection: 2 Edges adjacent to the beveled geometry.</li>
+User Selection: 2 Edges -- adjacent to the beveled geometry.</li>
 	<ul>
 	<li>The World-Space coordinates of each edge-vertex are stored for edge
-	selection post geometry modification, when vertex IDs have changed.</li>
+	selection post geometry modification, when vertex and edge IDs have changed.</li>
 	</ul>
 <li>2.
 Edge ring selection is triggered selecting interior edge loops.</li>
 <li>3.
-Interior edge ring is select, minus the original user selection.</li>
+The original selection is excluded from the current selection.</li>
 <li>4.
-Interior edge ring is converted to edge loops and deleted.</li>
+This interior edge ring is converted to edge loops and deleted.</li>
 <li>5.
 Vertex IDs have changed due to topological modification of the mesh.</li>
 	<ul>
-	<li>Using the original edges World-Space coordinates, edge centers are
+	<li>Using each original edge's World-Space coordinates, edge centers are
-	calculated via Maya API calls to MPointOnMesh, retriving the new closest edge IDs of the original selection despite ID's being different.</li>
+	calculated via Maya API calls to MPointOnMesh.</li>
+	<li>A minimum delta vector is calculated between the original edge
+	vector center point and the mid point of each newly created edge. </li>
+	<li> This allows recovery of the original edge selection, despite the
+	edges having a newly assigned edge ID.</li>
-	<li> Edge selection is converted to Faces.</li>
+	<li> The original edge selection is then converted to faces.</li>
 	</ul>

 <li>6.
 The Common Face amongst each 'ConvertToFaces' call is filtered.</li>